 C. The altar is about chest height from the floor; it is approximately 8' long, with grooves running down its edges some 2" deep; a collection channel is cut into one corner.
-There is little vegetation visible around the site.
+There is little vegetation visible ground the cite.